History of Max Homa in Timeline

 Max Homa

-November 19, 1990: Max Homa's Birth
+November 19, 1990: Max Homa's birth

-On November 19, 1990, John Maxwell Homa was born.
+On November 19, 1990, John Maxwell Homa, who would become a professional golfer, was born.

-2008: Selected to Junior America's Cup team
+2008: Selection to Junior America's Cup team

 In 2008, Max Homa was selected to represent Southern California on the Junior America's Cup team.

-2009: Ventura County Junior Golf Association win
+2009: Ventura County Junior Golf Association Win

 In 2009, Max Homa won the Ventura County Junior Golf Association tournament at River Ridge in Oxnard with a score of 72-73=145.